inf3rno/dataflower/README.md

 No real documentation yet.

-*A detailed documentation will be available on GitHub Pages by 0.9.0 at the very latest.
+*A detailed documentation will be available on GitHub Pages by 1.0.0 at the very latest.
 Until then all I can provide are low quality examples.*

 ### Installation

-Current version is 0.2.0.
+Current version is 0.6.0.

-*I'll increase the minor version number only until I start to use a nested git branching model and auto versioning.*
+*I'll use auto-versioning after I started to use a nested git branching model.
+Until then the versioning will be erratic.*

 Only node.js is supported yet.

-*I'll add browserify support and karma tests by 1.1.0.*
+*I'll add browserify support and karma tests by 1.0.0

 #### Package managers